ArthDh/ECE229/README.md

 ### All Tracks TSNE

-We used K-mean for clustering and all visualizations regarding K-mean are also showed in final notebook.
-The original data used for hyper dimensional visualization are stoed in [data](https://github.com/ArthDh/ECE-143/tree/main/data) folder, named df_cleaned.tsv and df_cleaned_genre_10.tsv.
+We used TSNE(T-Distributed Stochastic Neighbor Embedding) to cluster and visualize tracks in a users playlists based on the 13 audio features of each track.
+The user can select playlists of interest in the dropdown list to visualize the similarity of songs.

 ![TSNE plot](readme_images/TSNE.png?raw=true)